Exabyte-io/documentation/docs/tutorials/cli-job.md

 <!-- TODO by MH -->

-Our product provides you with a quick and easy way to set up custom simulation methods.
-Our focus is to automate as much of this functionality as possible, but it is always possible that you may want more control over the execution flow or run a type of calculation different from anything we have yet implemented.
-Our focus is to enable as much of this as possible through the web interface, but this may not be possible yet in all cases and some experienced users may be more comfortable submitting their simulations directly.
+Our product provides a quick and easy way to set up custom simulations.
+It is always possible that you may want more control over the execution flow or run a type of calculation different from anything we have yet implemented.
+Some experienced users may be more comfortable submitting their simulations directly through command-line terminal.

 # Command-line terminal